jabafett/wezterm-sessions/README.md

 ## **[Original Creator](https://github.com/danielcopper/wezterm-session-manager)**

+wanted to take this farther but its for another time

 The [WezTerm](https://wezfurlong.org/wezterm/) Session Manager is a Lua script enhancement for WezTerm that provides functionality to save, load, and restore terminal sessions.
 This tool helps manage terminal sessions, its goal is to save